chandanhpcic/docs/source/development/workflow.rst

 It’s just easier and less tedious if the kernel crashes, to revert to a previous state, or isolate and test different features.
 A VM can be set up easily using the ISO images.
 Also very good for testing installation and upgrades.
-Of course, at some point you will want to bring OPNsense to your actual target device—just make sure you know the system well enough before you attempt this.
+Of course, at some point you will want to bring Reticen8 to your actual target device—just make sure you know the system well enough before you attempt this.